fabquenneville/mediacurator/docsource/source/usage/manual.rst

 Description
 -----------

-MediaCurator is a Python command line tool to manage a media database.
+mediacurator is a Python command line tool to manage a media database.

 * List all the video's and their information with or without filters
 * Batch find and repair/convert videos with encoding errors